RobbertH/robberth.github.io/_posts/projects/2015-07-14-led-project.markdown

 {% endhighlight %}

 <h2>Reflections on the project: </h2>
-The amount of frustrations were high on this one.
-Try to avoid wires as much as possible, use adapters instead, it'll make your life a lot easier.
+I've got frustrated a lot during this project.
+Try to avoid (soldering) wires as much as possible, use adapters instead, it'll make your life a lot easier.
 Cables break and come out of place, adapters fit nicely and won't get out of place.
 When I made the circuit, everything worked fine and I decided to move away from the breadboard and solder everything together.
-After soldering, I broke a transistor (probably couldn't handle the heat) and one of the LED strips' red was always on.
+After soldering, I broke a transistor (probably couldn't handle the heat) so that one of the LED strips' red was always on.
 I am considering moving on to a PCB for overall sturdiness and compactness.